DataStorytellingLab/Mapping-Art-of-Displacement/README.md

 The final thing to explore is the icon to the left of interactions, which is the **filter** icon.
 You can add filters to get very specific views or slices of your dataset.

+There are many more things you can do with Kepler, but the above should give you a good foundation.

 ### Exporting your map.

-There are many more things you can do with Kepler, but the above should give you a good foundation.
 Now, what if you want to save your map? you have a couple options.
 At the very top of the sidebar menu you will see a **download** icon (the down-pointing arrow).
 Click on that and you be presented with four options: Export Image, Export Data, Export Map, and Share Map URL.

-Export image and export data are quite straighforward, so I'd like to focus on the latter two: **Export Map** and **Share Map URL**.
+Export image and export data are quite straighforward, so I'd like to focus on: **Export Map**.

 **Export map** allows you to export the entire map file as a single HTML page that retains all of the interactivity.
+To save it do the following:

+* Under "Map Format" select HTML (if not already selected by default).
+* Skip Mapbox access token.
+* Select "Map Mode."
+The option on the left will give you a reader's view, meaning that the side bar used to edit the map does not appear.
+If you want to keep editing capabilities choose the option on the right, or the editor's view.
+* Click the green "Export" button.
+It should download to your computer.
+Open it up, and the fully-functioning map should appear in your browser.

 ![Img_7](/imgs/Img_7.png)

+The final export option, **Share Map URL** requires either a Carto or Dropbox account to generate a shareable URL.

 ### Uploading Data in Flowmmap.gl